Manage AI Visibility Tracking

 Step 7: Configure Key Items

-Using Your Key Items Library:
+Using your Key Items library:

-- Select from your existing Key Items created in the library management section
+- Select from existing Key Items

-- Prioritise by importance using drag and drop functionality
+- Prioritise by importance using drag and drop

-- Focus on differentiators that set you apart from competitors
+- Focus on differentiators that set you apart

-Key Items Examples:
+Key Items examples:

 - "Real-time reporting dashboard"